This content has been updated for 2021.

 Customer relationship management (CRM) software is one of the most widely-adopted solutions in business technology.
 That’s because every company, at some stage, is supported by customers, and smart businesses need efficient, innovative ways to get the most out of relationships with those customers.
-According to recent estimates, over 60 percent of service businesses now use CRM systems.
+According to recent estimates, over 90 percent of companies with more than 11 employees use a CRM system.

 Although your need for a CRM system may be perfectly clear, the buying decision itself is far from straightforward.
 There are hundreds of different products on the market that vary by scale, pricing, features, and industry use.